Herbal Remedies For Mild To Moderate Depression

 There are three primary bioactive substances in saffron: picrocrocin, safranol, and crocin.
 These three substances work together to achieve the desired antidepressant activity in the body.
 Research suggests that crocin and safranol’s inhabitation of dopamine, norepinephrine, and serotonin reuptake receptors in the brain is likely responsible for the antidepressant effects that saffron produces in people who are experiencing depression symptoms.

-Another study found that taking saffron supplements for eight weeks led to a reduction of depressive symptoms and improved the resilency of study participants against the development of other psychiatric disorders.
+Another study found that taking saffron supplements for eight weeks led to a reduction of depressive symptoms and improved the resiliency of study participants against the development of other psychiatric disorders.

 NOTE: Medical experts advise those taking prescription medications for major depression not to take Rhodiola, as taking both can cause a buildup of serotonin levels in the body, leading to serotonin syndrome.
 It may also trigger manic symptoms in those with bipolar disorder.
 If you have bipolar disorder or are taking a prescription antidepressant, consult a healthcare professional before taking Rhodiola.

-This herb works to treat depression by increasing the uptake of serotonin and dopamine in the brain, and also by reducing free radicals and blood viscosity.
-Individuals with mild to moderate depression can take ginkgo Biloba in doses of 40mg three times daily (for a total dose of 120mg).
-Up to 240mg can be taken each day.
+This herb works to treat depression by increasing the uptake of serotonin and dopamine in the brain and by reducing free radicals and blood viscosity.

 NOTE: If you have a severe allergy to poison ivy, poison oak, or poison sumac you may want to avoid gingko Biloba because its constituents can cause an allergic reaction for people who are allergic to these plants.

-This might be a surprising remedy for depression, but rosemary is actually a very effective in natural remedy for mild to moderate depression and the accompanying symptoms.
-The plant’s primary constituents, rosmanol, circimaritin, and salvigenin all work together to produce both depression-fighting and anxiety-reducing effects.
-These constituents are thought to work by working with the GABA receptors in the brain.
+Rosemary (Rosmarinus officianalis) is a fragrant evergreen bushy shrub that is native to the Mediterranean region and Himalayans.
+It is a popular herb used in cooking but has several beneficial medicinal effects that has been used by folk medicine practitioners for millennia to treat respiratory disorders and even stimulate hair growth.
+However, current research has proven that rosemary extract is another effective natural remedy for mild to moderate depression and the accompanying symptoms.
+The plant’s primary constituents, rosmarinic acid, rosmanol, circimaritin, and salvigenin all work together to produce both depression-fighting and anxiety-reducing effects.
+These constituents are thought to work by working with the GABA (gamma-aminobutyric acid) receptors in the brain – a primary neurotransmitter that elicits a calming response in the brain.
+Research has shown that people who are depressed have lower circulating amounts of GABA.

-Rosemary is an important healing herb, but it’s also a great spice to keep in your kitchen.
-The plant can be used with most Italian dishes and also in some Middle Eastern foods to “supplement” an anti-depression herb or medication protocol.
+Rosemary is an important healing herb, but it is also a great spice to keep in your kitchen.
+The plant can be used with most Italian dishes and in some Middle Eastern foods to “supplement” an anti-depression herb or medication protocol.
 If you want a more concentrated form of the herb, consider buying rosemary in capsule form or as an essential oil (food grade).

 Research is more mixed on whether Omega-3 fatty acids are helpful in easing depressive symptoms.
 Most studies which have looked at Omega-3 fatty acids have done so as part of their use in conjunction with other medications.

-Those trials where the dietary supplement was used alone have yielded more limited results, suggesting that they have the most impact in those who are deficient in Omega-3’’s.
+Those trials where the dietary supplement was used alone have yielded more limited results, suggesting that they have the most impact in those who are deficient in omega-3 fatty acids.
 The National Center for Complementary and Integrative Health has noted that more research is needed before Omega-3 fatty acids can be recommended as a primary treatment for depressive symptoms.

 Meanwhile, SAM-e (S-adenosylmethionine) is a supplement that has been proven to relieve the symptoms of not only mild depression, but also of severe depression.
-SAM-e is essential for the production of certain amino acids (including methionine and cysteine), so taking amino acids and SAM-e together can be particularly effective.
+SAM-e is essential for the production of certain amino acids (including methionine and cysteine).
+Taking amino acids and SAM-e together can be particularly effective.

 Always remember to talk to a doctor before starting to take any herbs or supplements to treat depression symptoms.
-While most of these herbs and supplements are extremely safe when taken on their own in low doses, it’s smart to seek the knowledge and advice of an expert in complementary and integrative health to make sure that you’re doing the best thing for your body and mind.
+While most of these herbs and supplements are extremely safe when taken on their own in low doses, first seek the knowledge and advice of an expert in complementary and integrative health to make sure that you are properly supplementing in the appropriate amounts.

 What herb are good for depression?